OpenRiak/riak_kv/docs/QueryAPI.md

 The query definition above will search for anyone who was born in the first 6 months of 1964, and was living in the LS9 postal area on 1st January 1980.

-If a compound query is required, while this can be managed on a single query with strategy (1) as index terms are pre-concatenated - an aggregation expression is required now to search for only the SMITHs that meet the address criteria.
+To query across both indexes, a compound query is required.
+The following query could be managed on a single query with the [previous strategy](#example-1---a-simple-people-search-index).
+In this strategy the family name and address information is split across different indexes, and multiple queries combined through an aggregation expression are now required to search for only the SMITHs that meet the address criteria.

 ```json
     {